rsriv/elevator_sim/README.md

 # Elevator Management

-Simple ElevatorManager that takes input of queue of elevator call requests and parses it into efficient and intuitive queues that are handled by n individual elevators.
+Simple ElevatorManager that takes input of queue of elevator call requests and parses it into efficient priority queues that are handled by n individual elevators.
 Scalable for number of floors and any number of elevators.